cameronewan/School_District_Analysis/README.md

 •	Overall passing: 65%

 ## Scores by school spending
-- the spenidng for THS seems to be lowered once we make the changes to the dataframe.
+- The spenidng for THS seems to be lowered once we make the changes to the dataframe.
 ## Scores by school size
-not affected
+- Not affected
 ## Scores by school type
-1. Also not affected
+- Also not affected